 This restaurant has a magical feel.
 It is located on Main Street near the Valley Metro Light Rail station at Country Club Drive.
 With every passing metro light rail, you hear the sounds of motion and feel the sensation of life happening all around you.
 There were locals walking into the restaurant on foot and a kid whizzing by on a skateboard.
 I felt part of a community.
 I felt connected even though I was brand new to this place.
-I could tell the foot-traffic has their routine to stop in to grab their breakfast or soda and be on their way.
+The foot-traffic has their routine to stop in to grab their breakfast or soda and be on their way.
 This location makes it easy to join in with locals in the community.
 And that is reassuring in today’s busy life to be able to step back and connect with humankind.
 If you are in the mood to strike up a conversation with a new friend, this is the place.

 Mesa is the third largest city in Arizona, after Phoenix and Tucson.
 The current population of Mesa is 484,000 people.
 A surprising realization while seated at the patio at Worth Takeaway was that I had the same hometown feeling here as I did when I grew up in the small village of Ovid, Michigan that only has 1,600 residents.
 Walking up to the restaurant from the side street parking, you will pass by several stores that have some beautifully decorated windows.
 Even though some of the stores are vacant, you can still see the beautiful window lines and imagine someday there will be something unique and interesting to feature.
 The nostalgia feeling of being in an old-fashioned small town is worth the trip.
 And the different food choices are worth the trip over and over.